JNickVA1/CoreMasterTemplate/README.md

 # CoreMasterTemplate
 An ASP.NET Core template using Razor pages and Syncfusion controls.
+It is also designed for Localization using resource files.